 - (a) Caption.
-The caption of any petition must designate the Court as the United States Bankruptcy Court, District of Arizona. - (b) Trade Name(s).
-The caption for an individual petition or joint petition by a husband or wife must include, after the name(s) of the debtor(s), the name of any sole proprietorship operated by the debtor(s).
-The caption for a debtor that is not an individual must include, after the name of the debtor, any trade name(s) used by that entity, which shall be identified by the letters "d/b/a".
+The caption of any petition must designate the Court as the United States Bankruptcy Court, District of Arizona. - (b) Trade Names.
+The caption for an individual petition or joint petition by spouses must include, after the name(s) of the debtor(s), the name of any sole proprietorship operated by the debtor(s).
+The caption for a debtor that is not an individual must include, after the name of the debtor, any trade name(s) used by that entity and identified by the letters "d/b/a".